GraeA85/Sprouton-Allotments/readme.md

    6. As a website visitor, I want to know what items are available for sale in the on-site allotment shop.
    * A visitor can click the allotment shop link on the home page and be presented with a current shop stock list and pricing.
    7. As a user, I want to be able to access your social media accounts.
-   * A user can access the comapnies social media links via the footer in any of the pages that they find themselves on.
+   * A user can access the allotment site social media links via the footer in any of the pages that they find themselves on.
 <br><br>
    ### Manual Testing
 ***